ellisztamas/ibdpainting/README.md

 (the red and blue lines) are close to zero in every window.
 This indicates that the parents are correct, and the F9 is homozygous for one or the other parental genotype across the genome.
+The grey lines are for other candidate parents, and none are a good match.

 ![](1317x6276_rep1_plot_ibd.png)